-View original article in Portuguese here.
-Article by Raquel Rolnik, Special Rapporteur to the UN on Adequate Housing.
+For the original article by Raquel Rolnik, Special Rapporteur to the UN on Adequate Housing, in click here.

 The Cultural Heritage Committee of UNESCO, the body that designates monuments and other historic places as World Heritage Sites, this Sunday (July 1) recognized the cultural landscape of Rio de Janeiro as a World Heritage Site.